1. What’s your story? Where are you from?

-My creative process stars from a concept, called instinct.
-Culture and knowledge are the key to face any kind of job.
-I think the best way to complete a job is using feelings and something that it’s part of me.
+My creative process starts with a concept called instinct.
+Culture and knowledge are the keys to face any kind of job.
+I think the best way to complete a job is by using feelings and something that it’s part of me.

 5. Who and/or what inspires your work?